zombi1melee/dataset-activity/PA1_template.md

 # A scatterplot and stripplot are drawn that combines steps and interval for each imputted dataset.
 # Red points represent the imputted values while blue points represent the observed values.
 # The red points practically overlap the blue points leading to possible measurements.
-# However, additional tests should be carried out to validate measurements.
+# However, additional tests should be carried out to validate the measurements.
 stripplot(imp, pch = 20, cex = 1.2)
 ```